Minnesota Wildflowers

 Detailed Information

-[photo of flower] A thick spike, 1 to 2 inches long, of irregular flowers about ½-inch long.
-The upper lip is blue to purple-blue.
-The lower lip has 3 lobes; the 2 side lobes are small and light blue to lavender, the center lobe is white and fringed all around the edges.
+[photo of flowers] A thick spike, 1 to 2 inches long, of ½-inch long, irregular, tubular flowers.
+The upper lip is blue to purple, the lower lip has 3 lobes, the 2 side lobes small and light blue to lavender, the center lobe white to lavender and fringed all around the edges.
+Dark purple-tipped stamens and a white style arc along the inside of the upper lip.
+The calyx is bell-shaped, about 3/8 inch long, green to purple, and sparsely hairy.

 • Prairie Restorations - Bringing people together with the land